neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;L&gt;listlink</strong> { struct &lt;L&gt;listlink *next, *prev; };</code>

 Storage of this structure is the responsibility of the caller, who must provide a stable pointer while in a list\.
 Generally, one encloses this in a host `struct` or `union`\.
-The contents of this structure should be treated as read\-only while in the list\.

 ![States.](doc/node-states.png)